SINTEF/dlite/README.md

 Main features
 -------------
   - Enables semantic interoperability via simple formalised metadata and data
-  - Metadta can be linked to or generated from ontologies
+  - Metadata can be linked to or generated from ontologies
   - Code generation
   - Plugin API for data storages
   - Plugin API for mapping between metadata
-  - Bindings to C, Python (Fortran is in progress)
+  - Bindings to C and Python (Fortran is in progress)

 More detailed features
 ----------------------